Trump says 'a lot of progress' made with Iran to defuse crisis

 “So far, efforts to win gestures from Iran to de-escalate the crisis are not succeeding (as) Tehran is demanding the lifting of sanctions on its oil and banking sectors first,” a European diplomatic source told Reuters.

 Iran denies any intent to acquire nuclear weapons, and has said all its breaches could be reversed if Washington returned to the deal and its economic dividends were realized.
-Tehran has accused Washington of waging “economic war”.
+Tehran has accused Washington of waging “economic war.”

 “Western governments’ major vice is their arrogance,” Khamenei said.
 “If the country opposing them is a weak one, their arrogance works.
 But if it’s a country that knows and stands up against them, they will be defeated.”